-Appendix D: Comparison to OWASP Top Ten 2010 RC1
+Appendix D: Comparison to OWASP Top Ten 2010

-The OWASP Top Ten 2010 RC1, released in late 2009, is a valuable document for developers.
+The OWASP Top Ten 2010 is a valuable document for developers.
 Its focus is on web applications, and it characterizes problems in terms of risk, instead of weaknesses.
 It also uses different metrics for selection.